Koshimizu-Takehito/SwiftEvolution/README.md

 xcodebuild test -project SwiftEvolution.xcodeproj -scheme App
 ```

-## Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-### Development Guidelines

-1. Follow Swift style guidelines
-2. Add tests for new functionality
-3. Update documentation as needed
-4. Ensure compatibility with both iOS and macOS

 ## License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.